Python Programming Tutorial for Beginners

 String Manipulation

-In Python, each character of a string has an index, as illustrated below:
+In Python, each character of a string has an index, a position, as illustrated below:

 E.g.